krakozaure/fzg/README.md

 fzf is very customizable and comes with a lot of useful options, but my utilities ended up with very long lines that made them less readable.

-I had a syntax errors because of missing one `,` as separator or the `:`.
+I had syntax errors because of missing one `,` as separator or the `:`.

 **Solution 1**

-The configuration format must flexible enough to allow both horizontal and vertical structure.
+The configuration format must be flexible enough to allow both horizontal and vertical structure.

 fzg use the YAML format which can allow easier reading with vertical structure.

-Instead of one long value seperated by a `,`, the value can also be written as a YAML sequence or mapping, then fzg will join using the appropriate separator for the option.
+Instead of one long value seperated by a `,`, the value can also be written as a YAML sequence or mapping, then fzg will use the appropriate separators for the options.

 **Issue 2 : outdated state**

-I reuse a lot of common commands and options between my shell utilities, but when I want to edit one command or option in a file, I often forget to do the update for all utilities.
+I reuse a lot of common commands and options between my shell utilities, but when I want to edit one command or an option in a file, I often forget to do the update for all utilities.

-Also, I sometime need to edit functions, but every functions update involve sourcing the file containing those functions.
+Also, I sometime need to edit functions, but every functions update involve sourcing the files containing those functions.

 **Solution 2**